JacksonBick/tea-party-fe/README.md

 The hardest part was getting the max price input field to work as desired—specifically, ensuring that when a decimal value is entered, any teas above that price would be excluded from the displayed list.

-If I were to continue this project, I would make the tea input field more user-friendly and meaningful, as I realized it doesn't currently offer much value from a user perspective.
+If I were to continue this project, I would make the tea input field more user-friendly and meaningful.
 I would also improve the styling, as the current design is quite plain and lacks visual appeal.